 You may enroll any newly eligible Family Member during his or her PIE.
 The Family Member's PIE starts the day your Family Member becomes eligible, as described below.
 During this PIE you may also enroll yourself and/or any other eligible Family Member if not enrolled during your own or their own PIE.
 You must enroll yourself in order to enroll any eligible Family Member.
-Family Members are only eligible for the same plan you are enrolled in.
+Family members are only eligible for the same plan you are enrolled in.

-- (a) For a spouse, on the date of marriage.
-Survivor Annuitants may not add Spouses to their coverage. - (b) For a natural child, on the child's date of birth.
+- (a) For a Spouse, on the date of marriage. - (b) For a natural Child, on the Child's date of birth.